“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Julie (JP) Palmer is a professor in the George Herbert Walker School of Business & Technology and became president of the Faculty Senate in 2021.

-She received a BS in Animal Science and Chemistry from Colorado State University, MBA from the University of Nebraska and her PhD from the University of Missouri.
-Palmer's areas of teaching are human resource management and organizational behavior.
+She received a Bachelor of Science in Animal Science and Chemistry from Colorado State University, MBA from the University of Nebraska and her PhD from the University of Missouri.
+Palmer's areas of teaching are Human Resource Management and Organizational Behavior.
 Her areas of research include management education, recruitment and organizational reputation.
-Palmer is the Walker School of Business' faculty advisor for Students In Free Enterprise (SIFE).
-She has been published in Academy of Business Research Journal, Academy of Management Proceedings, and Midwest Academy of Management Proceedings.
+Palmer is the Walker School of Business' Faculty Advisor for Students In Free Enterprise (SIFE).
+She has been published in Academy of Business Research Journal, Academy of Management Proceedings and Midwest Academy of Management Proceedings.

 Eric W. Rothenbuhler